Zelenskyy names Ukraine's head of military intelligence as his new chief of staff

 Elsewhere in Ukraine, Russia struck a residential area of Kharkiv with two missiles Friday, Zelenskyy wrote on his Telegram page, adding that Moscow's forces "continue the killings, despite all the efforts of the world, and above all the United States, in the diplomatic process.”

-At least 15 people in the eastern city were injured, according to regional administration head Oleh Syniehubov.
+At least 19 people in the eastern city were injured, including a 6-month-old, said regional administration head Oleh Syniehubov.

 Earlier Friday, Russia conducted what local authorities called “one of the most massive” drone attacks at Zaporizhzhia.
 At least nine drones struck the city, damaging dozens of residential buildings and other civilian infrastructure but causing no casualties, according to Ivan Fedorov, head of the regional administration.